WordPress/gutenberg/packages/components/src/navigation/README.md

 -   Type: `string`
 -   Required: No

 When `hasSearch` is active and `onSearch` is provided, this controls the value of the search input.
+Required when the `onSearch` prop is provided.

 ### `title`